DementiaGaming/Brainrot-Fuck/README.md

 |[ |goon
 |] |edge

-# How to use
+# How to use Brainrot Fuck

-> Note: <br> You will have to have all your program files in the same directory as the python scripts in order to run them (or you can try adding the script directories to PATH and run them anywhere, but you can figure that out yourself)
+> Note: <br> You will have to have all your program files in the same directory as the python scripts in order to run them (or you can try adding the script directories to PATH and run them anywhere, but you'll have to figure that out yourself)

 `brf.py` is used to translate Brainrot Fuck (.brf) files into Brainfuck (.bf) files and execute them.